1933–34 FA Cup: Fourth round proper

 The matches were scheduled for Saturday, 27 January 1934.
 Five games were drawn and went to replays in the following midweek fixture.
+Workington was the last non-league club left in the competition.

 Fifth round proper

 The matches were scheduled for Saturday, 17 February 1934.
 There was one replay, in the Sheffield Wednesday–Manchester City match, played in the next midweek fixture.

 Sixth round proper

 The four Sixth Round ties were scheduled to be played on Saturday, 3 March 1934.
 There were no replays.